 Submit the Following to OHSU:

 $75.00 Non-Refundable Processing Fee: Application fees can be paid online.
 Otherwise, check or money order payable to OHSU will be accepted.
-Send processing fee to the OHSU School of Dentistry, Office of Admissions and Student Affairs, 611 SW Campus Dr., Portland, OR 97239-3097.
-To ensure your fee is credited to your application, please include your full name, address and Social Security or AADSAS ID number with your payment.
+Send processing fee to the OHSU School of Dentistry, Office of Admissions and Student Affairs, Mail Code: SD-SA, 2730 SW Moody Ave, Portland, OR 97201-5042.
+To ensure your fee is credited to your application, please include your full name, address and AADSAS ID number with your payment.

 Official DAT Scores: To order official score reports please visit the American Dental Association online at www.ada.org or by calling (800) 621-8099.
 Our priority deadline for DAT scores is November 1.

 Timeline for Students Applying to Enter in August 2015